codacy/codacy-coverage-reporter-action/README.md

     ```

 4. Optionally, to add coverage results to GitHub status checks, [configure a quality gate for coverage](https://docs.codacy.com/repositories-configure/integrations/github-integration/#status-checks) and [enable sending status checks](https://docs.codacy.com/repositories-configure/integrations/github-integration/#status-checks) on Codacy.

+## Extra configurations

+The Codacy GitHub Action is a wrapper for running the [Codacy Coverage Reporter CLI](https://github.com/codacy/codacy-coverage-reporter#codacy-coverage-reporter) and supports a subset of the parameters available for the command `report`.
+In addition to `coverage-reports`, `project-token`, and `api-token`, described in the example above, you can set:

+* `language`: optionally force associating a language with your coverage report(s).
+* `force-coverage-parser`: optionally force using a specific coverage report parser.